uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/individual_directories.md

-# User Directories
+# Home and User Data Directories

 Each user of Cheaha is provided with dedicated storage space to support active research and analysis.
 While there are currently no data retention policies in place, these spaces are not intended for storing large data.

-## Home and User Data Directories

 When you first log in to Cheaha, you are placed in your home directory ($HOME).
 This directory is intended for: